UnLuckyLust/Inventory-UI-AGR/README.md

 This will be the object you can change copy and edit, just need to change the default information in the inventory ui category.

-That's all, now everything should work.
-You can add objects at any stage, the tutorial will go up later. the inventory currently supports up to 40 places and you can always add more.
+That's all, now everything should work. the inventory currently supports up to 40 places and you can always add more.

 enjoy.